 She’ll be showing signs of wanting to make her own decisions and won’t always agree with you.
-However, in lots of ways, babies do like to please and cooperate with you.
+Also, in lots of ways, babies do like to please and cooperate with you.
 You might find that your baby holds her arms out for her jacket, for example, or will wave bye-bye when asked to and may be able to point to familiar things.

 You may want to think about how far you’ve come as parents in the past year and how well you’ve done.
 It’s not been easy – but you’ve done a great job and had fun along the way!
-Your health visitor may want to review your child’s health and development at this stage if you have any concerns.
+Your health visitor may offer to review your child’s health and development at this stage if you have any concerns.

 At 11-12 months your baby may be able to...